Skip to main content

 There are over 18 million living US veterans, and roughly eight million are in the workforce, according to data from 2023.
 Yet many employers may not know how to adequately support these workers, especially as veterans join corporations after spending years in the military.
 Two veterans recently spoke with HR Brew about the types of support and benefits that could help service members transition to civilian life.

 Be patient and explain processes.
 There are many aspects of the workplace that will be new to veterans, Elizabeth Toenyes, a content strategist at staffing firm Aquent, told HR Brew.
-She started ROTCs at 17 then enlisted for active duty in the Army, spending 10 years in service before retiring and joining the civilian workforce in 2022.
+She enlisted in the Army Reserves at 17, then joined ROTC before commissioning Active Duty Army as an Engineer Officer, spending 10 years in service before retiring and joining the civilian workforce in 2022.

 “For a lot of people, getting out of the military and then getting a job, and translating those skills—it’s really challenging, and it’s a bit of a leap of faith,” she said.
 “I think there’s some patience there for employers when they’re looking at supporting veterans and helping them translate their skills.”